General Education Information

 ACPE standards require us to develop and conduct evaluations for each CPE activity.
 Beyond this requirement, your feedback is important to us for evaluating achievement of the learning objectives, quality of faculty, effectiveness of teaching methods and materials, and perceptions of commercial bias.

-Presenters, program chairs, planners, reviewers, ASHP staff, and others with an opportunity to control CE content, are required to disclose financial relationships with commercial interests.
-In accordance with these standards, all potential conflicts of interest have been resolved prior to the CPE activity taking place.
-ASHP will disclose financial relationship information to meeting attendees in the onsite program, on the mobile app, and at the beginning of the education session.
+Presenters, faculty, program chairs, planners, reviewers, ASHP staff, and others in control of CE content are required to disclose financial relationships with ineligible companies (as defined by the SII).
+In accordance with these standards, all relevant financial relationships have been mitigated before the CPE activity taking place.
+ASHP will disclose relevant financial relationship information to meeting attendees in the onsite program, on the mobile app, and at the beginning of the education session.
 ASHP maintains disclosure information on file for six years.
 Poster disclosures are displayed in the lower-right corner of the poster boards.

 Continuing Professional Development